-The OSA-Express4S Gigabit Ethernet (GbE) short-wavelength (SX) feature has one PCIe adapter and two ports.
+The OSA-Express4S Gigabit Ethernet (GbE) short wavelength (SX) feature has one PCIe adapter and two ports.
 The two ports share a channel path identifier (CHPID type OSD exclusively).
-The ports support attachment to a 1Gbps Ethernet LAN.
+The ports support attachment to a one Gigabit per second (Gbps) Ethernet Local Area Network (LAN).
 Each port can be defined as a spanned channel and can be shared among logical partitions and across logical channel subsystems.

-The OSA-Express4S GbE SX feature supports the use of an LC Duplex connector.
-Ensure that the attaching or downstream device has a short-wavelength (SX) transceiver.
+The OSA-Express4S GbE SX feature supports use of an LC Duplex connector.
+Ensure the attaching or downstream device has a short wavelength (SX) transceiver.
 The sending and receiving transceivers must be the same (SX to SX).

-A 50 or 62.5 μ m multimode fiber optic cable terminated with an LC Duplex connector is required for connecting each port on this feature to the selected device.
+A 50 or a 62.5 $\mu$ m multimode fiber optic cable terminated with an LC Duplex connector is required for connecting each port on this feature to the selected device.